 - Engaging them in simple cooking or food preparation like baking where they measure, stir or serve encourages numeracy and social skills

-Most kids this age are finding out their own interests while enjoying learning from their teachers or peers. science experiments, making beaded jewellery, or simply playing with dolls maybe popular with some while others will start getting into computer games.
+Most kids this age are finding out their own interests while enjoying learning from their teachers or peers. science experiments, making beaded jewelry, or simply playing with dolls may be popular with some while others will start getting into computer games.
 Friends will also start featuring more in their lives and they may want a toy or join an activity just because their friends have it !!
-More sleep overs, play dates featuring board games, sports , card games etc also start happening at this age .
+More sleepovers, play dates featuring board games, sports, card games, etc also start happening at this age.